Opening hours and access

 There are strict requirements for safety training, tidiness and good routines at the workshops.
 You must also have your own dedicated workwear and personal protective equipment.
 Opening hours for students are between 08:30 and 15:00.

-The lacquer and casting studios are at the back part of the building's ground floor.
-The rooms allow for surface treatment and work with substances / materials that require special precautions and ventilation.
-The rooms are divided into a lacquer zone, an evaporation zone and a zone for polishing.
+The lacquer studio is at the back part of the building's ground floor.
+The studio allow for surface treatment and work with substances / materials that require special precautions and ventilation.
+It is divided into a lacquer zone, an evaporation zone and a zone for polishing.
 There is a spray-on wall and breathing masks.
 The polishing zone is equipped with a polishing table and an extractor fan that handle dust from paint.

 Due to regulations, the lacquer room mainly allows for painting with spray cans.